jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

 Every person commits an offence, and is liable to imprisonment for life, who, being on board a naval ship outside New Zealand or within a defence area outside New Zealand, spies for the enemy.

 ### 27 Seduction from duty or allegiance
-Every person commits an offence, and is liable to imprisonment for life, who, being on board a naval ship outside New Zealand or within a defence area outside New Zealand, seduces or endeavours to seduce a member of the Armed Forces from his duty or from his allegiance to Her Majesty the Queen.
+Every person commits an offence, and is liable to imprisonment for life, who, being on board a naval ship outside New Zealand or within a defence area outside New Zealand, seduces or endeavours to seduce a member of the Armed Forces from his duty or from his allegiance to His Majesty the King.

 ### 28 Cowardly behaviour
 Every person subject to this Act commits an offence, and is liable to imprisonment for life, who, when before the enemy, in such a manner as to show cowardice—